-Has it been that long?
-Why it feels like I just saw you yesterday, 'mon cherie.'
+Why it feels like I just saw you

 You are such a talker.
 Hello boys and where's my Tony?
 Don't tell me.
 He went to get lunch...
 I hope he gets something good.

 Thai.
 He went to get Thai.